 Before you can even begin to think about installing a guard on your gutters, you must clean the entire system as thoroughly as possible.
 Removing all the debris before you attach your guard will ensure that it is not only as secure as possible but the chances of your gutters becoming clogged are at the lowest possible risk.

 To do this, you should remove as much physical debris as possible before washing the system through with a hose.
 Be careful, though, as the water used to clean the system can make your gutters very slippery, which increases the chance of an accident.

 Your roof and guttering system can be sharp, so ensure that you are wearing a set of robust gloves when you are cleaning it out as this will prevent your hand from becoming scratched or cut as you complete the task.

-- Measuring the mesh
+2. Measure the mesh

-It is also important to be aware of the screw line you can attach the mesh either below, on or above the screw line but whichever way you choose its important to check the mesh is secured tight to the roof so debris can’t get underneath
+It is also important to be aware of the screw line.
+You can attach the mesh either below, on or above the screw line, but whichever way you choose, it’s important to check the mesh is secured tight to the roof so debris can’t get underneath.

-- Fix the mesh trim in place
+3. Fix the mesh in place with trim

-Before affixing the guard in place permanently, you should first attach it in place securely using the pre-drilled pilot holes that are featured along with each trim.
-In order to do this, place the very first trim on the starting end of the gutter, ensuring that the mesh is all the way underneath the trim, from the roof to the gutter.
+To do this, place the very first trim on the starting end of the gutter, ensuring that the mesh is all the way underneath the trim, from the roof to the gutter.

 Once you have been able to put the trimming into place, you should then make two 40mm cuts into the mesh under each saddle of every second corrugation.
 This will help to ensure that the mesh contour is perfectly in profile with your roof, guaranteeing it provides you with the ultimate protection.